talor-hammond/leads-web/README.md

     * Geocoding & reverse-geocoding with google maps api to parse and determine addresses / lats & longs for both the database and the community map
     ```javascript
       componentDidMount() {
-        if (navigator.geolocation) { /* if the browser has geolocation available, request the user's position... */
+        if (navigator.geolocation) { /* if the browser has geolocation API available, request the user's position... */
             navigator.geolocation.getCurrentPosition(pos => {
                 const coords = pos.coords